INDIANAPOLIS – While much of society hopes for a long-lasting, healthy life, Bernice Bohannon has lived it.

 At the age of 105, Bohannon participated in a women’s missionary club at Bethel A.M.E.
 Church where the group would work on craft projects and visit ill members.

-Beside sewing and once volunteering her time at the church, Bohannon is simply happy to still live in her home.
+Besides sewing and volunteering her time at the church, Bohannon is simply happy to still live in her home.